torvalds/linux/Documentation/core-api/list.rst

 ============

 Linked lists are one of the most basic data structures used in many programs.
-The Linux kernel implements several different flavours of linked lists.
-The purpose of this document is not to explain linked lists in general, but to show new kernel developers how to use the Linux kernel implementations of linked lists.
+The GNU/Linux kernel implements several different flavours of linked lists.
+The purpose of this document is not to explain linked lists in general, but to show new kernel developers how to use the GNU/Linux kernel implementations of linked lists.

 Please note that while linked lists certainly are ubiquitous, they are rarely